mossland/Agora/README.md

-# Agora

-Agora: Mossland DAO Governance Framework
+# Agora: Mossland DAO Governance Framework
-Introduction

 Welcome to Agora, the cornerstone of transparent governance for the Mossland DAO.
 Agora is a decentralized governance framework designed to empower various members of the Mossland community to actively participate in the decision-making processes.
 Through Agora, we uphold the values of openness, collaboration, and innovation that are central to the Mossland ecosystem.

 # Purpose